nesuwu/Kity/README.md

 This project is licensed under the [MIT License] - see the `LICENSE.md` file for details.

 ---

-*Inspired by my Roman Empite -  [Cathy-Electron](https://github.com/nesuwu/Cathy-Electron).
+- Inspired by my Roman Empire -  [Cathy-Electron](https://github.com/nesuwu/Cathy-Electron).